grafana/mimir/pkg/scheduler/README.md

 ### Querier Connection Scaling

-Each of N active Querier pods maintains at least one connection to each of M component pods dispatching queries, whether that component is the Query Frontend or the Query Scheduler.
+Each of N active Querier pods maintains at least one connection to each of M component pods dispatching queries, whether that dispatching component is the Query Frontend or the Query Scheduler.

 In the v1 Frontend, the Queriers connect directly to the Frontends.
 The horizontal scale of both Frontends and Queriers can quickly create a very large number of connections to maintain.